Expansion Joint Solutions

 Fabric expansion joints are commonly used in low-pressure environments such as exhaust and ducting.
 The major advantage of fabric expansion joints is that they support a large degree of movement in a limited space.
 They also allow for easy replacement of fabric without a replacement of the Fabric EJ frame.

-Fabric Exp Joint 2
+Fabric exp joint 2

 There is a wide variety of materials used in fabric EJs to support different design conditions as shown in the table below.